 Culture Comics

 Coming Soon: The Culture Comics Anthology

-Can’t make it to the exhibition?
-Don’t worry — all winning comics will be professionally published in a curated anthology, available to purchase following the launch event.
-This collection will be more than just a book — it’s a time capsule of this generation’s voices, illustrated with passion and power.
+Can’t make the exhibition?
+Don’t worry.
+All winning comics will be professionally published in a curated anthology, available to purchase soon.
+This collection is more than just a book, it’s a vibrant time capsule of youth creativity, culture, and vision.

+Culture Comics